Skip to content

 Flags

-The opencode CLI takes the following flags.
+The opencode CLI takes the following global flags.

 FlagShortDescription